Private Investigator Career Information

 The lowest 10 percent of investigators may earn as low as $25,000 per year.
 The highest 10 percent can expect to earn around $75,000.
 Salary will vary by agency, expertise, and location.

-Is a Career as a Private Investigator Right for You?
+Why a Career as a Private Investigator May Be Right for You

 If you enjoy investigative work, or if you are looking for a great second career after working in law enforcement, a private investigator career may be a great choice.